- Where are Supercell games available?

 Read on as we try to cover what might be your most likely questions.
 If we’ve missed anything, email us at firstname.lastname@example.org.
 In your email, be sure to include any specific details that might be useful, like what happened and when, possible transaction ID receipts, relevant screenshots, etc.

 Our games are globally available for free on iOS or Android phones and tablets.
 To start playing one of our games, the games' app has to be downloaded to the device via the Play Store (Android) or App Store (Apple).
-So far, we launched four games globally - Hay Day, Clash of Clans, Boom Beach and Clash Royale.
+So far, we launched five games globally - Hay Day, Clash of Clans, Boom Beach, Clash Royale and Brawl Stars.

 Under our Terms of Service users of our games (Clash of Clans, Boom Beach, Hay Day, Clash Royale, Brawl Stars) must be at least 13 years of age.
 Although the graphical content of the games may be suitable for younger audiences, there are multiple reasons for responsible developers to apply a minimum age of 13.
 Some of these reasons are in-app purchases, privacy and the fact that all of our games have a chat functionality.